ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 ##Neural Networks##

 You already know all the basics to train a neural network.
-Lets now try to apply what we have done so far to train a multi-layer perceptron neural network.
-Lets try to calculate the cost for a set of data.
+Let's now try to apply what we have done so far to train a multi-layer perceptron neural network.
+Let's try to calculate the cost for a set of data.
 The cost is a feedforward pass through our random initialized neural network with a quadratic error at the end.

-In this example we are using 2 input neurons, 3 hidden neurons and 1 output neuron.
-The activation function depicted as $$\sigma()$$ and the neuron we use is the classical with a bias added at the end.
+In this example, we are using 2 input neurons, 3 hidden neurons, and 1 output neuron.
+The activation function depicted as $$\sigma()$$ and the neuron we use is the classical model with a bias added at the end.

 $$ a^{(l+1)}=\sigma(a^{(l)}W^{(l)} + b^{(l)})$$

 Always keep track of the dimensions!
-I have added the dimensionality as subscript.
-Lets stepwise calculate the cost.
+I have added the dimensionality as the subscript.
+Let's stepwise calculate the cost.
 If you know how a feedforward neural network works this should be pretty clear to you.

 $$ a^{(1)}_{1x2} = x = \begin{pmatrix} A_x , B_x \end{pmatrix} $$